Martin Simpson | Live Feature | The Live Room, Caroline Street Social Club, Saltaire West Yorkshire | Words and Photos by Keith Belcher

 The Glasgow-based clarsach trio, which is made up of Sam MacAdam, Sophie Rocks and Romy Wymer, releases the first single from their debut EP Oystercatchers, which immediately demonstrates the connectivity of these three fine musicians.
 With both classical as well as a traditional music backgrounds, these award winning musicians have no problem delivering performances of Tchaikovsky’s Swan Lake, while keeping a keen eye on Scottish folklore and tradition at the same time.
 “Oystercatchers” is a sublime piece of music, with many textures flowing through the strings of their respective harps.
 Gentle, calming and meditative, yet at the same time a demonstration of pure musical strength, the EP’s lead track is a fine example of dovetailed musical collaboration.
 I look forward to hearing the full EP and whatever the future holds for the Willow Trio.

-Oystercatchers is included on both this week’s Vaults and Roots and Acoustic Music radio shows.
+Oystercatchers is included on this week’s Vaults radio show.

 Richard Thompson with Scott Timberg – Beeswing | Faber